 - 4 cups (980 g) whole milk, room temperature

 - 1 teaspoon kosher salt

-- In a medium pot over medium heat melt butter, add flour, salt, and pepper and whisk for 1-2 minutes, or until golden brown in color.
+- In a medium pot over medium heat melt the butter.
+Add flour, salt, and pepper and whisk for 1-2 minutes, or until golden brown in color.

-- When sauce starts to boil, lower the heat to simmer and whisk until thickened.
+- When sauce starts to boil, turn the heat to low.
+Continue whisking constantly until the sauce is thickened.

-- Remove from heat and add 1 cup parmesan cheese (reserve remaining for topping) and 1 cup cheddar cheese, stir to combine.
+- Remove from heat and add 1 cup parmesan cheese and 1 cup cheddar cheese.
+Stir until the cheeses are melted.

-- In a large mixing bowl, combine tuna, corn, creamed corn, sauteed onions, and noodles.
-Mix until well combined.
-Add the cheese mixture and stir until fully incorporated.
+- In a large bowl, add tuna, sweet corn, creamed corn, sautéed onions, and the cooked noodles.
+Stir to combine.

-- Pour into baking dish, top with remaining parmesan cheese.
+- Transfer the casserole to the prepared baking dish.
+Top with remaining parmesan cheese.